Larke12/larke12.github.io/README.md

 # larke12.github.io
 Website to host my programs and designs.
-To be designed using Jekyll.
+Designed using Jekyll.

 # Theme: The Plain